AMVoyager/Projects/Java Projects/Timer.md

 # Timer.java

 ## Overview
-`Timer.java` is a Java class that provides a simple and reliable way to manage time intervals and perform actions at specific points in time.
-It's designed to be used in various applications where timing and scheduling tasks are essential.
+`Timer.java` is a versatile Java class that provides a user-friendly graphical interface for managing time intervals and executing actions at specific points in time.
+The class includes a `JFrame` with a start/stop button, three text fields for configuring timing parameters, and a sound notification that plays in a new window upon timer completion.

+# Dependencies
+- This file uses Java's built-in GUI libraries and requires no external dependencies.

 ## Features
-- Easily create and manage timers.
 - Schedule actions to run at specific times.
 - Pause, resume, and cancel timers.
 - Accurate time tracking with minimal resource consumption.

-## Usage
+## Code
 ```java
 import java.awt.Color;
 import java.awt.Dimension;